brianboring/Pinger/README.md

 # Pinger
-Python webapp that pings multiple IP addresses at one time.
+A webapp that pings multiple IP addresses at one time.